 Archives 2021

-The South African Reserve Bank recently issued a notice declaring that administrative sanctions had been imposed on two life insurers following an investigation that found weaknesses in their anti-money laundering control measures.
-This case study, which forms Part 2 of our Financial Crime Compliance series, takes a closer look at these sanctions, specifically the section 28 finding, and how the Rahn Financial Compliance Platform can be employed to strengthen anti-money laundering control measures in your business.
+Section 28 compliance came into focus when the South African Reserve Bank recently issued a notice declaring that administrative sanctions had been imposed on two life insurers following an investigation that found weaknesses in their anti-money laundering control measures.
+This case study, which forms Part 2 of our Financial Crime Compliance series, takes a closer look at the Section 28 findings and explains how the Rahn Financial Compliance Platform can be employed to strengthen Section 28 compliance and overall anti-money laundering control measures in your business.

 “28.
 Cash transactions above the prescribed limit